 The Amundi Prime USA Fund tracks the Solactive GBS United States Large & Mid Cap Index, which covers about 85% of the US equity market's free-float market capitalisation with around 530 constituents.

 The Solactive index has shown a remarkably close correlation to the S&P 500.
-From January 2007 to June 2022, the correlation of returns between the two indices was 0.999, indicating an almost perfect positive correlation.
+From January 2007 to September 2024, the correlation of returns between the two indices was 0.999, indicating an almost perfect positive correlation.

 This means that the returns of both indices move together by nearly the exact same percentage and direction.
 For example, if the S&P 500 returns +1% this month, there is a very high chance that the Solactive Index will also gain +1%.

-What are index funds — or passive funds — and what are their benefits?
+What are index funds and their benefits?

 Index funds, also known as passive funds, mimic the performance and holdings of a specific market index, such as the S&P 500.